Programming-from-A-to-Z/A2Z-F25/02-word-counting/README.md

 1: In preparation for next week, add a link to a data source or API (even just data that appears in raw form on a web page) that interests you!
 Don't worry about this too much, anything will do!
 I'll use this list to prepare examples for next week.

-- add a link to your API / data source here

 2: Choose a text or data source and count word frequencies following the examples above.
 Design your own creative output.
 This need not be visual (sonify word counts?) nor does it require code (knit your own word frequency scarf!).
 Some things to consider:

 - Use a language other than English!